Motor Vehicle Regulations/Parking/Travel on Sidewalks and Internal Passageways

 CBC and the Security Department reserve the right to open any Bike locker at any time to verify use is consistent with its intended use.
 CBC is not responsible for lost or stolen items while they are in campus Bike Lockers.
 See the Bike Locker Application for a full list of rules and regulations.

 CBC also provides bike rack parking on a first-come, first-served basis throughout campus.
 Owners are responsible for locking bikes to racks with their own personal lock systems.
-Buildings with bike rack parking are P, W, S and T Buildings.
+Buildings with bike rack parking are P, W, and T buildings.

 Employee parking permits for reserved parking spots are available for full-time faculty and staff on a first-come, first-served basis.
 The annual cost for a reserved parking spot is $30.00.
 All additional tags are $1.00.
 The annual cost must be paid each year to continue the assignment of the reserved parking spot.